spoonertaylor/nba_projects/modeling/player_projection_model/chris/readme.md

 ### Motivation
 To aid in player evaluation and roster construction decisions we sought to build a player projection system providing insight into the expected career trajectory of a player.
 This suite of models predicts a player's performance one to five seasons into the future based on the player's on-court metrics, physical measurements, positional estimates, and salary information.
 By better understanding where a team's own player may be heading developmentally, a team may better allocate monetary and player development resources.
-Teams may also use this information to evaluate external players, whom they may acquire via trade or free agency, to determine a player's future performance and salary earnings.
+Teams may also use this information to evaluate external players, whom they may acquire via trade or free agency, in determining a player's future performance and salary earnings.

 The following documentation covers our methodology and findings.
 Our complete predictions can be found in `modeling/predictions/predictions.csv`.